Johann Hari: Stolen Focus (2022)

-Hari's 2022 book, Stolen Focus: Why You Can't Pay Attention – and How to Think Deeply Again argues that elements of modern lifestyles, including social media, are "destroying our ability to concentrate."
-The book debuted at number seven on the New York Times nonfiction best-seller list for the week ending 12 February 2022.
+Stolen Focus: Why You Can't Pay Attention was published in the UK on January 6th, 2022, followed by the US on January 25th the same month.
+In Stolen Focus, Hari argues that elements of modern lifestyles, including smart phones and social media, are "destroying our ability to concentrate."
+The book also discusses opinions on chronic stress, a decrease in outdoor play among children, and the potential effect of ultra-processed foods on brain functions.
+Stolen Focus debuted at number seven on the New York Times nonfiction best-seller list for the week ending 12 February 2022.